 Rancho Water is a local, independent "Special District," organized on August 16, 1965, operating pursuant to the California Water District Law, Division 13 of the California Water Code.
 Because a wide range of general and special acts exist in state law, water special districts are governed by a large number of distinct statutory authorizations, which allows the District to provide designated water services.
 The District’s seven-member governing body, the Board of Directors, is directly elected by the voters for a fixed term of four years and is responsible for setting policy and decision making.
 Legally a "political subdivision of the state," Rancho Water operates in an open and public environment.
 The District’s responsible fiscal management and planning provide the financial means to ensure reliable water and wastewater system operations.

 From its inception in a one-room wooden building to its present facility, Rancho Water continues to plan for and meet the ever-changing water needs of a growing and diverse community.
 Conserving and managing the area’s unique water resources are essential to the continued viability of the community.
-Rancho Water’s implementation of an Integrated Resources Plan (IRP), a roadmap for long-term resource planning, examines all possible supply-side and demand-side management opportunities to meet its customers’ needs in an economical and sustainable manner.
-The IRP addresses issues such as imported water supply availability, system capacity constraints, rising imported water costs, water quality issues, and recycled water.
+Rancho Water’s has a roadmap for long-term resource planning and examines all possible supply-side and demand-side management opportunities to meet its customers’ needs in an economical and sustainable manner.
+Rancho Water addresses issues such as imported water supply availability, system capacity constraints, rising imported water costs, water quality issues, and recycled water.